 To help students find a chapel fit for them, the sections below organize each experience based on a unique community or interest.
 Our hope is that each student will see themselves reflected in some way in these experiences and choose accordingly with their continued spiritual development in mind.

-University Chapel Worship is a multi-cultural, corporate worship service that includes Scripture readings, prayers, worship music, and preaching that incorporates various cultural and historic representations of the local and global church.
-This chapel brings in top preachers and musicians while also including Baylor students, Faculty and staff in the course of the service.
+This is a multi-cultural, corporate worship service that includes Scripture readings, prayers, worship music, and preaching that incorporates various cultural and historic representations of the local and global church.
+This chapel brings in top preachers and musicians while also including Baylor students, faculty and staff in the course of the service.

 CHA 1086-100/101/102 University Chapel Worship